mp-pinheiro/gnomebot/README.md

 each time a message contains the word 'gnome.'

 ### Voice Channels
-By typing: `!woo`
-gnomebot will deliver you and your friends a lovely "woo!" if you are in a voice channel
+By typing `!woo`, gnomebot will deliver you and your friends a lovely "woo!" if you are in a voice channel